-Half-way into the fourth trimester, your 6 week old baby is adjusting to the world more and more each week.
+Half-way into the fourth trimester, your 6 week old growing baby is adjusting to the world more and more each week.

 How much should a 6 week old baby eat?

-A 6 week old baby eats between 24-32 ounces (around 700-950ml) of breastmilk or formula in a 24 hour period.
-They are still eating 8-12 times a day, or roughly every 2-3 hours.
+A 6 week old baby eats between 24 and 32 ounces (around 700-950 ml) of breastmilk or formula in a 24 hour period.
+She is still eating 8-12 times a day, or roughly every 2-3 hours.

 Breastfeeding your 6 week old baby